hyojin-park-neuro/neureca/news/index.md

 # 2022
 - Talk, Korea Institute of Science and Technology (KIST), Seoul, South Korea.
 30 Dec 2022.

-- BIOMAG (The 22nd International Conference on Biomagnetism) 28 Aug-1 Sep 2022 (see Blog), Birmingham, UK
+- BIOMAG (The 22nd International Conference on Biomagnetism) 28 Aug-1 Sep 2022, Birmingham, UK
     - Symposium Chair.
 Symposium title: "Rhythms in Auditory, Visual, and Audiovisual Speech Processing: Multisensory representations in unisensory cortices and beyond".
     - Talk at Symposium "The temporal relationship between auditory and visual speech signals in naturalistic speech and their interactive spatial representations in the brain"
     - Talk at European MEG Society Satellite Workshop (28 Aug) titled “Investigation of human language with MEG: from research to clinical applications”.
 "Top-down and bottom-up processing in cortical entrainment to continuous speech"